scaleracademy/scaler-open-source-september-challenge/Challenges/challenge26.md

 Welcome to the 26th Challenge

-First of all, in order to continue with the entire open source wave, we are organizing a hackathon: Scaler OpenQuest hackathon: https://www.scaler.com/event/scaler-openquest-hackathon/, our recommendation is to participate in it.
+First of all, in order to continue with the entire open source wave, we are organizing an open source hackathon: Scaler OpenQuest hackathon: https://www.scaler.com/event/scaler-openquest-hackathon/, our recommendation is to participate in it.

 You can participate in teams or individually.
 But we highly recommend participating in teams.
 Even if you don't know a lot of tech stack, we will still recommend to participate, learn some tech stack and then participate.
+You will take part in this and build open source projects.

 Contributions to the hackathon can be counted towards Hacktoberfest as well.